Drageaux/Drageaux/README.md

 Here are some ideas to get you started:
 -->

 ### 👋 Hi!
-I'm David, a Computer Science M.S specialized in Human-Computer Interaction (HCI) from Georgia Tech.
+I'm David, a Computer Science M.S specialized in Human-Computer Interaction from Georgia Tech.
 - 🐲 Some skills I picked up recently:
   - 📱 Mobile apps & services
   - 🎮 Game development